marcosdeseul/hugo-blog/content/about.md

 * Data Engineering
 * Data Visualization
+* DevOps with Docker, Kubernetes
 * JS, Scala, Python, Go

 ## More

-I am originally from Korea and currently living in Singapore with my sweet wife and a baby boy 🇸🇬 If you know how to read Korean, you can find [my articles in Brunch](https://brunch.co.kr/@imagineer) and [my book, "A Historian Became A Devloper"](https://book.naver.com/bookdb/book_detail.nhn?bid=14257826).
+I am originally from Korea and currently living in Singapore with my sweet wife and a baby boy 🇸🇬 If you can read Korean, you can find [my articles in Brunch](https://brunch.co.kr/@imagineer) and [my book, "A Historian Became A Devloper"](https://book.naver.com/bookdb/book_detail.nhn?bid=14257826).

 Thanks for reading!